Donald Margulies: Shipwrecked! An Entertainment

 The play opened Off-Broadway at Primary Stages, directed by Lisa Peterson, running from February 8, 2009 to March 7, 2009.
 Michael Countryman appeared in the Long Wharf and Off-Broadway productions.
 It received the 2009 Outer Critics' Circle Award nomination for Outstanding New Play.

 Oil Lamp Theater in Glenview, IL off-Chicago produced Shipwrecked: An Entertainment in summer 2021, which was the first production of the theater company to be produced outdoors.
-Alan Bresloff of Around The Town Chicago writes, "... this is a fast paced easy to follow 90 minutes of pure entertainment.
-In fact, you might want to know if there are even more tales in this temple of imagination.”
-The production was also cited as Highly Recommended by the magazine.
-At the 2021 BroadwayWorld Chicago Awards, this production of Shipwrecked won 5 awards, including Best Play and Best Production (In-Person) for Oil Lamp Theater, Best Director of a Play for Corey Bradberry, Best Performer in a Play for Logan Brown, and Best Supporting Performer in a Play for Van Ferro.
-It was nominated for an additional 4 categories including for Best Supporting Performer in a Play for Jasmine Robertson.

 Brooklyn Boy

 Brooklyn Boy began at the Pacific Playwrights Festival, in 2003, and was produced at South Coast Repertory in 2004, on Broadway by Manhattan Theatre Club at the Biltmore Theatre in February 2005, and in Paris at the Comedie des Champs-Élysées.
 It was an American Theatre Critics' Association New Play Award finalist, a 2005 Outer Critics' Circle nominee for Outstanding New Broadway Play and a Burns Mantle Best Play of 2004–2005.

 The play was directed by Daniel Sullivan, and its original cast at the South Coast Rep was Adam Arkin, Arye Gross, Allan Miller, Ari Graynor, Mimi Lieber, Kevin Isola and Dana Reeve (whose role was played on Broadway by Polly Draper).